kubedb/cli/docs/CLI.md

 # run against the SPOKE of the DC being pinned
 kubectl dba dc-dr pin-primary (--scope LEASE | --db DB) --yes kubectl dba dc-dr pin-primary --scope LEASE --remove --yes
+# the pinned DC is DEAD and its pin is stuck: run from any live cluster
+kubectl dba dc-dr pin-primary --scope LEASE --remove --force --yes --coord-kubeconfig coord.yaml
 ```

 Creates the human-owned `<scope>-override` ConfigMap on that DC's spoke, which is